-On February 16, 2010 we entered into a Merger Agreement with Portec for us to acquire all of the issued and outstanding shares of Portec's common stock at a price equal to \$11.71 per share, or approximately \$112.4 million.
+On February 16, 2010 we entered into a Merger Agreement with Portec to acquire all of the issued and outstanding shares of Portec's common stock at a price equal to \$11.71 per share, or approximately \$112.4 million.
 Concurrently with the execution of the Merger Agreement, we also made a cash Tender Offer to purchase all of the shares of Portec.
-As of April 26, 2010, Shareholders collectively owning 5,109,976 shares, approximately 53.22% of the outstanding Shares, agreed to tender all such shares and vote in favor of adopting the Merger Agreement.
+As of July 29, 2010, Shareholders collectively owning 6,185,458 shares, approximately 64.41% of the outstanding Shares, agreed to tender all such shares and vote in favor of adopting the Merger Agreement.